-Obtaining a general contractors license varies state by state.
-In states that do not require a license, it’s likely that there will be regulations when checking local ordinances.
-Some states may require a license to take on a job that exceeds a certain dollar amount.
+Conditions for obtaining a general contractor’s license vary from state to state.
+Even if certain states do not require a license, it’s likely that city or county ordinances will require contractors that work within the jurisdiction to be licensed.
+Moreover, some states may require a license to take on a job that exceeds a certain dollar amount.
 For example, if you are a general contractor in Alabama taking on a $50,000 job, you will need a license.
-Florida for example, requires all general contractors to have a license before they are allowed to take lead on a job.

-- EIN Number – A number issued by the IRS proving that your company is registered with your local state.
+- EIN Number – A number issued by the IRS that proves your company is registered with your local state.

 - Liability Insurance – The required insurance amount depends on local regulations.